Golovkin edges Derevyanchenko to regain a middleweight title

 Derevyanchenko landed a good three-punch combination in the eighth and Golovkin just shook his head, then landed one of his patented body punches later in the round to slow down the Ukrainian, but only temporarily.
 Derevyanchenko resumed the pressure again in a back-and-fourth ninth round but didn’t have enough for the finish, losing the 12th on all three cards.

 Golovkin defended the middleweight title 20 times, tied for the record, during his lengthy reign.
-He first vacating the IBF belt when he wouldn’t agree to face mandatory challenger Derevyanchenko when the original date for the second match against Alvarez had to be scrapped in May 2018 after the Mexican failed a drug test.
+He first vacated the IBF belt when he wouldn’t agree to face mandatory challenger Derevyanchenko when the original date for the second match against Alvarez had to be scrapped in May 2018 after the Mexican failed a drug test.

-Golovkin then left without any bouts after falling to Alvarez when it was rescheduled.
+Golovkin then left without any belts after falling to Alvarez when it was rescheduled.

 He’s got one again, but plenty of work to do if he’s going to keep it long.